kailaisun/kailaisun.github.io/_pages/about.md

 I am a postdoc at the SMART Centre, Massachusetts Institute of Technology (MIT), working with [Prof. Jinhua Zhao](https://mobility.mit.edu/people/jinhua-zhao) in the [MIT JTL Urban Mobility Lab](https://mobility.mit.edu/).
 I was a Research Fellow in the College of Design and Engineering, National University of Singapore (NUS), where I worked with [Prof. Yangmiang Goh](https://discovery.nus.edu.sg/3499-yang-miang-goh).
 I received my Ph.D. degree in the Department of Automation, Tsinghua University (THU) in 2023.
 As a member of [CFINS](https://cfins.au.tsinghua.edu.cn/), I'm supervised by [Prof. Qianchuan Zhao](https://www.au.tsinghua.edu.cn/info/1173/2085.htm).

-My research interests lie in human-centric AI, social/physical world models and smart cities, including generative models, AIoT, remote sensing and AI for science.
+My research interests lie in human-centric AI, in perception and decision-making systems.

+* **Physical intelligence:** Developing physical AI technologies that sense, generate, and control in smart systems, including smart cities, AIoT, remote sensing, and AI for science.

+* **Social intelligence:** Improving LLMs to model, understand and simulate people and society, including human behavior, mind, safety, augmentation and social collaboration.

+* **AI technologies:**  Physical/Social world models, Generative models, Multi-modal AI, Agentic AI.

+* **Data:** Aiming to solve practical challenges in the real world, most of my work is grounded in real-world datasets.

-I have published more than 15 first-author papers in top international journals and conferences, including *Cell Patterns, Building and Environment, Automation in Construction, Accident Analysis & Prevention, Energy and Buildings, KDD*, etc.
+I have published more than 20 first-author papers in top international journals and conferences, including *Cell Patterns, Building and Environment, Automation in Construction, Accident Analysis & Prevention, Energy and Buildings, KDD*, etc.

-Aiming to solve practical challenges in the real world, most of my work is grounded in real-world datasets.

 ## Under review Paper